-Our fourth annual edition of the UK Mobile Consumer survey analyses the five key sub trends that we see happening in the mobile industry.
+Our fifth annual edition of the UK Mobile Consumer survey analyses the current trends in the mobile industry.
 Some key findings include:

-Read our chapter summaries below and download the report to find out more.
+Read the chapter summaries below to find out more.

 Because the smartphone market is so valuable – £250 billion in global revenues are forecast for 2015 – the innovation cycle is faster than ever and consumers are upgrading more frequently.
 And because abandoned phones are often a year or two old and ever more capable, trade in values are rising – the latest premium smartphones have a trade-in value of close to £400.
 With higher values, more and more consumers are opting to trade-in or hand down their old phones instead of consigning them to drawers.
 This means in 2015 we could be looking at about 7 million phone trade-ins, worth a total of £900 million.

 Between 2012 and 2014, UK consumers tripled the amount of time they spent on non-voice uses of their smartphones, while voice call volumes increased a mere 4%.

 Apps that allow voice calls through data on the network (cellular or WiFi) are picking up some of the slack, but these can suffer from audio problems.

 But the rollout of 2 new operator-managed voice services which work using the phone’s standard dialer – VoWiFi and VoLTE – may overcome the audio quality issues and help revitalise voice communication on smartphones.

 If we could get all of our appliances, devices and objects connected to our smartphones, we could potentially see an explosion of value creation.

 But while the technology is now in place, only 2 categories of connected device – televisions and games consoles – are owned by more than 10% of the UK population.